Skip to content

 4. Ride a Mule

-While visiting the Grand Canyon is an adventure in itself, it is even more exciting to explore the area on a mule!
+While visiting the Grand Canyon is an adventure, exploring the area on a mule is even more exciting!
 Mules have been used to carry people and equipment into the Grand Canyon since the 1800s and still do today.

 Mule rides are available on both the North and South Rims.
 The groups take 20 people at a time, and the trips can last from a couple of hours to an overnight stay.
-Mule rides are very popular with tourists and fill up quickly, so it is best to book them in advance of your trip!
+Mule rides are popular with tourists and fill up quickly, so booking them before your trip is best!

 5. Bright Angel Trail